jedisct1/EtchDNS/README.md

 - Service providers looking to offload DNS traffic from primary servers
 - Privacy-conscious users wanting greater control over their DNS resolution
 - Developers looking for an extensible DNS platform through WebAssembly
+- Secondary authoritative DNS server compatible with any provider (no zone transfer required)
+- Public or local DNS cache in front of a resolver
+- Intermediary between a [DNSCrypt server proxy](https://github.com/DNSCrypt/encrypted-dns-server) and a resolver

 ## Key Features